designer-kevinxie/UI-components-with-pure-html-css/README.md

 ![hover](https://github.com/designer-kevinxie/UI-components-with-pure-html-css/blob/master/nav-bar-01/images/preview-hover.png)
 ### note
 #### 01.how to create rounded button with gradient border by pure css?
-html:add span between a
+html:add span element between a element

     <a class="login" href="#"><span>login</span></a>

-css: padding make a bigger than white span,border-box can control the size of element with padding or border.
+css: padding make a element bigger than white span element,border-box can control the size of element which include padding or border.

       a {
       text-decoration: none;